-- Conclusions—implications of the study for others in the field, ideas for continuing teacher research as part of daily teaching practices, and further questions raised by the study
+- Conclusions—What are the implications of the study for others in the field, ideas for continuing teacher research as part of daily teaching practices, and further questions raised by the study?

 Articles should also include personal reflections on the teacher research journey.

-Author information: full name, affiliation, title, address, phone, fax, and e-mail for each
+- Author information: full name, affiliation, title, address, phone, fax, and e-mail for each author

 Style of text

-Provide accurate and complete information for references and resources.
+- Provide accurate and complete information for references and resources.
 Follow Chapter 15, “Documentation II” in the Chicago Manual of Style, 16th Edition (available at libraries and bookstores).
-Examples appear in References and Citations.

 - Authors are responsible for seeking and maintaining written permission from parents or legal guardians to include children’s art and work samples.